 Unexpected property loss or damage is almost inevitable—whether it’s from fire, storm damage, theft, or breakdowns.
 You can customize your commercial property insurance coverage based on your buildings, equipment, inventory, income, and other exposures.

 Lawsuits following slips, trips, and falls are a significant threat to your bottom line and reputation.
-Liability insurance can help you protect your business if someone is injured at your location, or if you sell a defective product that causes injury or property damage.
-It can also include cyber liability coverage to help protect against losses if your customer data and financial records are compromised.
+Liability insurance can help you protect your business if someone is injured at your location, or if you sell a product that is defective and causes injury or property damage.

 This optional coverage picks up where your standard liability policy coverage ends.
 It provides an extra layer of coverage that can help protect your business in the event of a catastrophic liability loss or a major judgment against you or your company.